 Research into the cause of mass extinction events was tremendously invigorated by the seminal work of Louis Alverez and colleagues, who proposed that a bolide impact was ultimately responsible for the end-Cretaceous extinction event (Alverez et al., 1980).
 Alternative catastrophic scenarios events have been proposed, including major volcanism, and the rapid release of seafloor methane hydrates.
 More gradualistic processes that induce global climate change (warming or cooling), fluctuating sea levels, or oceanic anoxia have also been implicated.
-Geochemical and paleontology evidence suggest that no single triggering mechanism successfully explains the onset of all of the "big five" mass extinction events (Elewa, 2008).
-However, it is important to draw a 15 clear distinction between kill and trigger mechanisms.
+Geochemical and paleontology evidence suggest that no single triggering mechanism successfully explains the onset of all of

+- the "big five" mass extinction events (Elewa, 2008).
+However, it is important to draw a clear distinction between kill and trigger mechanisms.
 A kill mechanism is the physiologically disruptive process that causes death, whereas a trigger mechanism is the critical disturbance that brings one or more kill mechanisms into play.
 Importantly, each kill mechanism predicts a physiology-dependent pattern of extinction and survival, thereby providing a test for geophysical hypotheses.
-The development of "testable" mechanistic explanations for mass extinctions events thus requires that trigger mechanisms inferred from geological data are integrated with kill mechanisms that are buttressed by paleophysiological support.
-What's more, a credible kill mechanism should: (i) explain all of the losses, not just focus on a few iconic groups (such as dinosaurs); (ii) explain why particular groups of organisms died out and why others survived - both on land as well as in the ocean; and (iii) be based on events or processes that can be demonstrated to happen, not just inferred from the extinction.
+The development of "testable" mechanistic - 20 explanations for mass extinctions events thus requires that trigger mechanisms inferred from geological data are integrated with kill mechanisms that are buttressed by paleo-physiological support.
+What's more, a credible kill mechanism should: (i) explain all of the losses, not just focus on a few iconic groups (such as dinosaurs); (ii) explain why particular groups of organisms died out and why others survived both on land as well as in the oppart; and (iii) he hased on events or processes that can be demonstrated - 25 as in the ocean; and (iii) be based on events or processes that can be demonstrated to happen, not just inferred from the extinction.